DeepCFoxXx/orders-api/README.md

 4.Interact with the api

-use postman to interact with api (see collection in repo)
+use postman to interact with api (see collection in repo orders-api/docs)